solana-labs/solana/book/src/proposals/handle-duplicate-block.md

 b) The liveness of the network is at most `1 - DUPLICATE_THRESHOLD - SWITCH_THRESHOLD`.
 This is because if you need at least `SWITCH_THRESHOLD` percentage of the stake voting on a different fork in order to switch off of a duplicate fork that has `< DUPLICATE_THRESHOLD` stake voting on it, and is *not* `duplicate_confirmed`.
 For `DUPLICATE_THRESHOLD = 52` and `DUPLICATE_THRESHOLD = 38`, this implies a liveness tolerance of `10%`.

-For example in the situation below, validators that voted on `2` can't vote any farther on fork `2` because it's been removed from fork choice.
+For example in the situation below, validators that voted on `2` can't vote any further on fork `2` because it's been removed from fork choice.
 Now slot 6 better have enough stake for a switching proof, or the network halts.

 ```text
     |-------- 2 (51% voted, then detected this slot was a duplicate and removed this slot from fork choice)